 Connecticut is a great place to work, and one of the most popular careers in this state is that of a registered nurse (RN).
-If you choose to complete an associate degree in nursing, or ADN, program in Connecticut, you can benefit from a large range of employment opportunities.
+If you choose to complete an associate degree in nursing (ADN) program in Connecticut, you can benefit from a wide range of employment opportunities.
 A career as an RN in Connecticut offers a good salary as well.
-In fact, the average wage for registered nurses in the Constitution State, according to the U.S. Bureau of Labor Statistics (BLS), is $84,850 per year.
+In fact, the average wage for registered nurses in the Constitution State, according to the U.S. Bureau of Labor Statistics (BLS), is $101,840 per year.

-According to the Connecticut League for Nursing, there are presently three ways to becoming a registered nurse: you may choose to earn a diploma in a local participating hospital, you can earn an associate degree in nursing, or you may opt for a bachelor of science in nursing degree.
+According to the Connecticut League for Nursing, there are currently three ways to become a registered nurse: you can earn a diploma from a participating hospital, complete an associate degree in nursing (ADN), or pursue a bachelor of science in nursing (BSN) degree.
 The most popular route is the ADN program, which takes just two years to complete.
-To qualify for an ADN program in Connecticut, you will need to pass a health exam and pass the nursing program entry exam of the school you choose.
+To qualify for an ADN program in Connecticut, you will need to pass a health exam and the nursing program entrance exam of the school you choose.

-After earning your associate degree in nursing, you will need to contact the National Council of State Boards of Nursing and find out where and when you can take your NCLEX-RN exam.
+After earning your associate degree in nursing, you must contact the National Council of State Boards of Nursing (NCSBN) to find out where and when you can take your NCLEX-RN exam.
 Passing this test will enable you to obtain a Connecticut RN license.

 The Best ADN Programs in Connecticut

-Following are some of the top-rated schools that offer ADN programs in Connecticut:
+Here are some top-rated schools in Connecticut that offer ADN programs:

 Capital Community College